industrial-edge/jenkins-cicd/pipeline/README.md

 ### Automatic trigger

-GitHub by default privide a feature so called Webhooks.
+GitHub by default provide a feature so called Webhooks.
 Webhooks allow external services to be notified when certain events happen.
 We can use this in our example to send notification from GitHub to Jenkins when the code is pushed to the repository and the pipeline will trigger automatically.

 The problem is, that the Jenkins server has to be exposed to the public internet.
 We can do this in a secure way by using Webhook Relay.
 The documentation can be found [here](https://webhookrelay.com/).